vcunat/apkg/docs/config.md

 In order to create packages from your project source, `apkg` requires a script which creates archive from current project state.

-The script MUST return the path to created archive on last line of its `stdout`.
+The script MUST return the path to created archive on first line of its `stdout`.

+The script can output additional files (such as signatures) and print their paths on individual `stdout` lines after the main archive.

 Include such script in your project and then point to it using `make_archive_script`: